iotblackbelt/node-red-contrib-azure-iot-device/DEPLOY.md

 npm install -g node-red-contrib-azure-iot-device
 ```

+## Install in Node-Red by managing the palette

+Node-RED lets users manage their pallete and install and unstall nodes.

+In Node-RED, open the menu and select 'Manage Pallete'.
+In the new window, select the 'Install' tab.
+Search for the module by typing in 'azure-iot-edge' in 'search modules'.
+The 'node-red-contrib-azure-iot-device' node will appear in the list.
+Select 'Install'.

+Once installed, the 'Device' node can be found in the section named 'Azure IoT'.

 ## Next step
 The next step is to [configure](./CONFIGURE.md) the node to represent a specific Azure IoT device.